MyceliaNetwork/mycelia/README.md

 cargo run build
 ```

-**IMPORTANT**: `cargo build` will fail because we have to use [cargo-xtask](https://github.com/matklad/cargo-xtask/) to build the ./components/ folder before building the project.
+**IMPORTANT**: `cargo build` will fail because we have to build the ./components/ folder before building the project.
 Reason: Cargo's build.rs is [not supported for workspaces](https://github.com/rust-lang/cargo/issues/8732#issuecomment-950252765)

 ## CLI